joejoeGit/serfnet_build_win_10_on_ubuntu_14.04/README.md

 mnscripts
 ---------
 Version: 0.0.0.1
-Scripts for installing masternode coins such as ChainCoin Testnet easily.
-Installs Masternode and most likely does it wrong for you.
+Scripts for simply using Ubuntu to create a Windows 10 64-bit wallet

-But dont try it, cause it does not work... yet!
+Dont know if it works yet... yet!

 Experimental script, use at your own risk!!!